Your first bulk product edit

 - Search for Collection is "Accessories"

-After a second, you will see all the products in the collection appear.
+After a second, all the products in the collection appear.

 You can then choose how to edit the product.

 Step 2: Specifying how you want to edit the products

 On the next page, we can choose what we wish to edit on each product.

 - Since we're going to decrease the prices by 10%, make sure that the Price and Decrease by percent options are selected:

 2. Set the Decrease Percentage field to 10%.